mlevison/APR-Markdown-Export/glossary/pull-requests/index.md

 ---
 title: "Pull Requests"
 date: "2024-10-10"
+excerpt: 'Pull Requests are a proposal to merge a set of changes from one branch to another.
+They'
 ---

 Pull Requests are a proposal to merge a set of changes from one branch to another.
 They emerged from the world of open source and are optimized for low-trust, low-communication environments.